 In 2012 Jeff and his wife Beverley served as co-curators for an exhibition at the Virginia Quilt Museum titled Counterpanes and White Work of the Shenandoah Valley (on display from February 1 through May 12, 2012).
 The Evanses contributed several textiles from their personal collection and Jeff authored the accompanying catalogue complete with an authoritative essay on the subject.

-Jeff is currently partnered with with Kurt C. Russ on The Virginia Safe Project, a multi-year research project focused on Shenandoah Valley punched-tin-paneled furniture that they launched in August 2010.
-Their findings will ultimately culminate in an exhibition called Safes of the Valley that opened at the Museum of the Shenandoah Valley on May 11, 2014 through March 29, 2015) and a companion publication that will be released in late 2014.
+Since August 2010 Jeff has been partnered with with Kurt C. Russ on The Virginia Safe Project, a multi-year research project focused on Shenandoah Valley punched-tin-paneled furniture.
+Their findings will culminate in an exhibition called Safes of the Valley that opened at the Museum of the Shenandoah Valley on May 11, 2014 through March 29, 2015) and a companion publication that will be released in late 2014.

 In 1992, Beverley completed five years of overseeing the restoration of the Sites House in Broadway, Virginia, a circa 1800s stone home that is on the Virginia and National Historic Registers.
 In 1997 Beverley won two awards for the Sites House - the Frederick Doveton Nichols Award, presented by the Preservation Alliance of Virginia, and the Great American Home Award, presented by the National Trust for Preservation.

 Over the years, Jeff and Beverley have performed countless hours of antiques research with special interest in material made in the Shenandoah Valley, and they have graciously contributed pieces from their private collection to various museum exhibits.
 Most recently, the Evanses shared textiles from their personal collection when they guest curated an exhibit for the Virginia Quilt Museum titled Counterpanes and White Work of the Shenandoah Valley.
 The Counterpane exhibit ran from February 1 to May 12, 2012.